Srinivasa314/alcro/README.md

 Thus rust functions can be called from the UI and javascript can be called Rust.

 #### Name
 Alcro works similarily to the go library [lorca](https://github.com/zserge/lorca) so the name alcro is an anagram of lorca.
+However it uses pipes unlike lorca which uses a websocket.

 ## Documentation
 [docs.rs](https://docs.rs/alcro/0.2.1/alcro/)